skgigliotti/streamlit_tutorial/README.md

 ### Running the app

-After completing the steps in the "Setup" section you can now run the demo app.
+After completing the steps in the "Setup" section you can run the demo app.

 1. First activate the project's virtual environment: In the terminal, navigate to the project's directory and type `source .venv/bin/activate`.
 1. Type `streamlit run streamlit_app.py` in the project's directory.